jonaskello/tslint-immutable/README.md

 ## TSLint Rules

 In addition to immutable rules this project also contains a few rules for enforcing a functional style and some coding style.

-There following rules are availavle:
+The following rules are available:

 ### Immutability rules

 #### readonly-interface

-This rule enforces having the readonly modifier on all interface members.
+This rule enforces having the `readonly` modifier on all interface members.

 #### readonly-array